 The following is a detailed tutorial on how to convert Apple Music files to MP3 with NoteBurner iTunes Audio Converter.
 Please download this useful tool on your Windows PC or Mac first before getting started.

 Click the button "+" to add music, it will pop up a window, which will show you all of the songs you have downloaded from iTunes.
 You can choose any song you want to convert.

 Step 2 Choose Output Format

-After the successful adding, please click the button "Setting" to choose the output format as you need, in the pop-up window, you can set output path, output quality, and output format including WAV, AAC, MP3, and FLAC.
+After the successful adding, please click the button "Setting" to choose the output format as you need, in the pop-up window, you can set output path, output quality, and output format including MP3, AAC, FLAC, AIFF, and WAV.

 Step 3 Convert Apple Music to MP3